HVTom/DWaaS-Benchmark-2025/README.md

 - Bash shell (Linux/macOS or Git Bash on Windows)
 - Cloud provider auth tools (`gcloud`, `aws`, `az`) installed and authenticated

----

-## Future Enhancements

-- Further modularization for extensibility
-- Secure, external configuration for sensitive variables
-- Support for other CDWs (e.g., Snowflake)
-- Benchmarking of ML-native and streaming workloads
-- Unified orchestrator script to run multi-platform tests in parallel

----

-## References & Contact

-- Based on academic evaluation and rigorous benchmarking of cloud data warehouse platforms, combining automated scripting and detailed metric extraction.
-- For background theory and detailed methodology, see thesis and poster included in this repo.
-- **Contact:** Open an issue or see the thesis/poster PDF for the author's contact.

----

-**Attachments:**
-- `Poster_Hritu_Toma_IS_Data_Warehouses_as_a_Service.pdf`
-- `Dizertatie_Hritu_Toma_IS_Data_Warehouses_as_a_Service.pdf`